 In this video by Planned Parenthood, they break down how to use a condom step-by-step.
 They also talk about how condoms protect you against sexually transmitted infections (STIs) and unwanted pregnancy, and where you can find them.

-Options for Sexual Health educators give tips on, dating, sexual pleasure, and safety during COVID.
+Tips on, dating, sexual pleasure, and safety during COVID.

 A non-profit organization based in Vancouver, BC that works to improve queer, trans, and Two-Spirit lives.
 Hosts social, support & advocacy groups.
 (NB.
 Some folks have noted physical access barriers at Qmunity sites.
 Please contact them to confirm whether your access needs can be met.)